Here’s How Your Trade Crescent Point Energy Corp. (CPG) Aggressively Right Now

 CPG’s Market Performance

-CPG stocks went up by 19.50% for the week, with a monthly jump of 22.15% and a quarterly performance of 133.94%, while its annual performance rate touched 21.38%.
-The volatility ratio for the week stands at 6.03% while the volatility levels for the past 30 days are set at 5.74% for Crescent Point Energy Corp..
-The simple moving average for the period of the last 20 days is 23.72% for CPG stocks with a simple moving average of 106.17% for the last 200 days.
+CPG stocks went down by -3.37% for the week, with a monthly jump of 32.27% and a quarterly performance of 87.44%, while its annual performance rate touched 37.13%.
+The volatility ratio for the week stands at 7.25% while the volatility levels for the past 30 days are set at 5.89% for Crescent Point Energy Corp..
+The simple moving average for the period of the last 20 days is 10.63% for CPG stocks with a simple moving average of 92.58% for the last 200 days.

-After a stumble in the market that brought CPG to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.12% of gains for the given period.
+After a stumble in the market that brought CPG to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -11.19% of loss for the given period.

-During the last 5 trading sessions, CPG rose by +19.50%, which changed the moving average for the period of 200-days by +199.22% in comparison to the 20-day moving average, which settled at $3.16.
-In addition, Crescent Point Energy Corp. saw 64.96% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CPG fell by -3.37%, which changed the moving average for the period of 200-days by +213.45% in comparison to the 20-day moving average, which settled at $3.42.
+In addition, Crescent Point Energy Corp. saw 59.40% in overturn over a single year, with a tendency to cut further gains.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.